metauni/metauni.github.io/posts/make-your-own/make-your-own.md

-# Create your own metauni node with zone-based voice chat
+# Create your own metauni node

 Creating a metauni node is *free and easy*, requiring no coding experience (there are a few steps though).
 If you want to dive straight into setting up your node, no problem: skip to **The Guide** below.